 This new four-round facility will provide the seat capacity to allow the closing of two (2) aging, inadequate school facilities: Hickory and Fountain Rock elementary schools.
-These two (2) schools are rated to be in "below average" condition in the Chapter 3 facilities assessment and are in need of replacement, both in terms each school's physical and functional attributes.
+These two (2) schools are rated to be in "below average" condition in the Chapter 3 facilities assessment and are in need of replacement, both in terms of each school's physical and functional attributes.
 These facilities are "open concept" schools and collectively require the use of four (4) portable classrooms.
 Elementary is not served by public water and sewer systems.
-The new school will accommodate 628 full day pre-kindergarten through fifth grade and special education students.
+The new school will accommodate 688 full day pre-kindergarten through fifth grade and special education students.
 Community use spaces will be included, including a full-size gymnasium for student and community recreational purposes.
 This first of many elementary schools could serve as a prototype model for the elementary schools that follow in this plan.
-To save on land costs, it is proposed that the school be constructed on surplus land at the Center for Educational Services, land that is already State planning approval and initial being maintained by WCPS. construction funding will be sought in FY2025, with the balance of construction funding requests occurring in FY2026-FY2028.
-State funding sources will be from the Washington County's share of funding from the Built-to-Learn Act and the annual Capital Improvement Program. school will open for students and staff for the 2027-2028 school year.
+To save on land costs, it is proposed that the school be constructed on surplus land at the Center for Education Services, land that is already State planning approval and initial being maintained by WCPS. construction funding will be sought in FY2026, with the balance of construction funding requests occurring in FY2027-FY2028.
+State funding sources will be from Washington County's share of funding from the Builtto-Learn Act and the annual Capital Improvement Program. will open for students and staff for the 2027-2028 school year.

-2. Project Name: Elementary School #2 Project Type: Replacement and Capacity School
+2. Project Name: Elementary Schools #2 & #3 Project Type: Replacement and Capacity School

-This new four-round or five-round facility will provide the seat capacity to allow the closing of two (2) aging, inadequate school facilities: Old Forge and Greenbrier elementary schools.
-These two (2) schools are rated to be in "below average" condition in the Chapter 3 facilities assessment and are in need of replacement, both in terms each school's physical and functional attributes.
-These facilities are "open or semi-open concept" schools and collectively require the use of five (5) portable classrooms.
-Both of these schools are not served by public water and sewer systems.
-The new school will accommodate 628-785 full day pre-kindergarten through fifth grade and special education students.
-Community use spaces will be included, including a full-size gymnasium for student and community recreational purposes.
-This second project could benefit from the lessons learned in constructing the Downsville Pike Elementary school if it uses that school's design as a prototype, which could lower costs and minimize change orders.
-Staff will work with the County to identify an appropriate site for this school, including ensuring that public utilities will State planning approval and initial construction be made available. funding will be sought in FY2027, with the balance of construction funding requests occurring in FY2028-FY2030.
-The school will open for students and staff for the 2029-2030 school year.
+These new four-round or five-round facilities will provide the seat capacity to allow the closing of four (4) aging, inadequate school facilities: Fountaindale, Potomac Heights, Old Forge, and Greenbrier elementary schools.
+Three (3) of these schools (Greenbrier, Old Forge, Potomac Heights) are rated to be in "below average" condition with Fountaindale rated as "average" in the Chapter 3 facilities assessment.
+All are in need of replacement, both in terms of each school's physical and functional attributes.
+Three (3) of these facilities are "open or semi-open concept" schools and collectively require the use of twelve (12) portable classrooms.
+Two (2) of these schools are not served by public water and sewer systems.
+The new replacement schools will accommodate 688-865 full day pre-kindergarten through fifth grade and special education students.
+Community use spaces will be included, including a full-size gymnasium for student and community recreational purposes. follow-on elementary school projects could benefit from the lessons learned in constructing the new "Downsville Pike" Elementary school if they were to employ that school's design as a prototype, which could lower costs and minimize change orders.
+Staff will work with the County to identify appropriate sites for these schools, including ensuring that public utilities will be made available.
+State planning approval and initial construction funding will be sought as shown in the Large Capital Project - FY2025-FY2034 calendar in this chapter.
+The schools are planned to be open for students and staff for the 2029-2030 and 2032-2033 school years.